rafaelwendel/phpsupabase/README.md

         $userData = $data->user; //get the user data echo 'Login successfully for user ' . $userData->email;

-        //save the $data->acess_token in Session, Cookie or other for future requests.
+        //save the $data->access_token in Session, Cookie or other for future requests.
     }
 }
 catch(Exception $e){